 toward the target analyte and cross-reactivity with other species in

-the samplematrix.
+the sample matrix.
 Moreover, the viscosity of the liquid samples needs

-proteins (i.e., antigens), nonspecific adsorption, nanoparticle
+proteins (i.e., antigeene">ns), nonspecific adsorption, nanoparticle

 aggregation, and steric hindrance.[157]
 The